jadecobra/python_tdd_exercises/source/classes/family_ties.rst

           Person.__init__('first_name', last_name='doe')
           self.last_name = 'doe' # use the default value

-    because :ref:`a method uses the default value for the parameter because it is called without the parameter<test_w_optional_arguments>`.
+    because :ref:`a method uses the default value for the parameter because it is called without the parameter<test_optional_arguments>`.

   * From the :ref:`class definitions<how to make a class>` of ``Smith`` and ``Blow`` this happens when :ref:`an instance (a copy)<how to test if something is an instance of a class>` of ``Smith`` or ``Blow`` is made